Affordable Housing Strategy and Action Plan

 There are a lot of different condos, apartments, townhouses being built in Wheat Ridge.
 For example, at 38th and Wads next to the old Lucky's (apartments), on 29th in between Sheridan and Wads (townhouses), and again on 38th next "the Green" (apartments).
 Can you give detailed information on % occupancy of these different projects?
 I think we need to consider how well received these current projects have been before planning any more apartments, condos, townhouses in the area.
 From an onlooker driving by there seems to be low occupancy.
 However, I actually have no clue if these projects are full of occupants.
 Thank you

-Caro asked almost 2 years ago
+Caro asked over 2 years ago

 Thanks for your insightful question.
 We've flagged this for consideration in doing the analysis, if it hadn't been already.